IlyanaIlyana/artlipat3/README.md

 My plan is to add "reports" to the service.
 Firstly, the hours and money spent to each task.
 But the service must still be simple.

-If I finish CS50  WebDevelopement, the next step may be to rewrite the service on python or some other kind of object-oriented language with mvc pattern.
+If I finish CS50 WebDevelopement, the next step may be to rewrite the service on Python or some other kind of object-oriented language with mvc pattern.

 The task which is not still solved is SQL injections.
 Even though user-input is very limited in the service, it has not been checked in full for this attack's resistance.